Frequently Asked Questions

 Will you put us with another group?

 No. We do not mix groups.
 Different people have different agendas.
-However, we have made an exception this year by offering two watercolor workshops to people who may not know each other.
+However, we do make an exception for our watercolor workshops by combining people who may not know each other.
 Our first workshop experience was so positive that we decided to share the experience with others.
-We believe your days will be more rewarding if you are doing what you enjoy with the people you want to spend your time with - whether it is co-workers, friends, family or people with whom you have a common interest.
+We believe your days will be more rewarding if you are doing what you enjoy with the people you want to spend your time with - whether it is co-workers, friends, family or those with whom you have a common interest whether you know each other or not.

 How many people can we bring?